fontforge/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 .. object:: FreeTypeAAFillInOutlineView

-   In the :doc:`outline glyph view </ui/mainviews/charview>`, FontForge can generate glyph filles using many techniques.
+   In the :doc:`outline glyph view </ui/mainviews/charview>`, FontForge can generate glyph fills using many techniques.
 If FontForge is using the freetype library for this, you can enable this option to have FontForge generate fills with anti aliased edges.
 The old default was not to antialias in order to save some RAM.